x

 PCOS, Hypo or Hyperthyroidism, menopause and 3-4 months post-partum due to loss of progesterone can result in Hair loss.

-3-4 months after febrile or acute illness or acute stressors, surgery, chronic systemic illness the body can also experience symptoms of hair loss.
-Hormones including androgen, estrogen and in most cases the lack of progesterone causes variations during different phases in life may contribute to excessive hair loss.
+3-4 months after febrile or acute illness or acute stressors, surgery, or chronic systemic illness, the body can also experience symptoms of hair loss.
+Hormones including androgen, estrogen and, in most cases, the lack of progesterone cause variations during different phases in life and may contribute to excessive hair loss.
 Decreased progesterone due to oral contraceptives (causes unopposed Oestrogen).

 Traction alopecia